-The Froebel Trust awarded Scotswood Garden with a grant to run a two year forest school project based in their community garden supporting young children in their local area.
+The Froebel Trust supported Scotswood Garden to run a two year forest school project based in their community garden supporting young children in their local area.

-A project which centres on child led exploration of nature and play using regular outdoor sessions which is being evaluated by Newcastle University.
+A project which centres on child led exploration of nature and play using regular outdoor sessions, which was evaluated by Newcastle University.

 Scotswood Natural Community Garden, Newcastle-upon-Tyne

 Established in 1995, Scotswood Garden is much more than a community garden.
 It is an award winning, longstanding environmental and community organisation and Local Wildlife Site based in the heart of a local neighbourhood which is in the highest 10% for income, health, education, employment and crime deprivation in the UK.
 The 2.5 acre natural, wild garden boasts two wildflower meadows, heritage orchards, beautiful woodland, two ponds and one of the oldest Forest Gardens in the country.

 Scotswood provide a range of education, training, health and wellbeing services from their beautiful site for people aged 0-90.
 They use nature based interventions which are proven to support people to gain new skills, inspire creativity, improve mental and physical health and strengthen relationships.

 Scotswood is a registered training provider and delivers forest school leadership training for education staff.
 Their longstanding and successful youth programme provides nature based weekly sessions for young people ages 5-25 and a weekly Little Diggers group for under 5s in partnership with Sure Start.